 The findings of this study are notable in that they explore immigration status as it relates to HISB.
 The findings from this study indicate that immigration status is an important influencer of seeking information from a medical professional.
 The literature offers a number of explanations for this outcome.
-Massey et al highlight how both foreign-born nativity and language are significant determinants of health information seeking among non-White Hispanics.
-Disparities in access to healthcare for immigrant populations could also explain why said population is less likely to seek health information from medical professionals, given the nativity-and citizenshipbased exclusions from public programs for immigrants.
-Similarly, Filipino domestic migrant workers in Hong Kong cited language, immigration challenges, and quality of information as barriers to information seeking and scanning behaviors.
-Social support was found to be an
+Massey et al20 highlight how both foreign-born nativity and language are significant determinants of health information seeking among non-White Hispanics.
+Disparities in access to healthcare for immigrant populations could also explain why said population is less likely to seek health information from medical professionals,21 given the nativity-and citizenship-